johnbayko/hicp/docs/hicp.rst

     after the "n" (producing the text "I said no!") should expand the italic segment so that the entire word "no" is italicized.

-      Q. Should there be a "replace" change?
+      Q: Should there be a "replace" change?

-      A. Maybe, but it would require two parameters and be inconsistent.
+      A: Maybe, but it would require two parameters and be inconsistent.

 delta: <single content/attribute change>
   If specified, this is used by these components: